Connect with us

 The German whizz-kid was on the scoresheet to fire Chelsea past Man City in an all-English Champions League final in 2021, which will go a long way down in his Stamford Bridge resume.

-A bit more consistency from Havertz would get the Blues supporters even more excited, but the youngster rose to the occasion once to buy himself a lot of credit with the west London crowd.
+A bit more consistency from Havertz would get the Blues supporters even more excited, but the youngster rose to the occasion once to buy himself plenty of credit.

-Tuchel’s desperate search for an out-and-out striker to lead the line brought a familiar face back to Chelsea’s doorstep as Romelu Lukaku returned home from Inter Milan in 2021.
+Chelsea’s desperate search for an out-and-out striker to lead the line brought a familiar face back to the Bridge as Romelu Lukaku returned home from Inter Milan in 2021.

-Well, only one year after Chelsea purchased him back for a club-record fee of £101.7m, Lukaku has headed back to Serie A to get his career back on track once again.
+However, only one year after Chelsea purchased him back for a club-record fee of £101.7m, Lukaku was sent back to Serie A to get his career back on track once again.